Locked Polyomino Tilings: Infinite Tilings

-\begin{proof} We direct the reader to Figure \ref{figBigTorusTiling}, which shows the tiling for $n = 4$.
-In general, each tile is a double spiral with $n$ turns on each side.
-Every pair of adjacent tiles intersects in the exact same way, so it suffices to verify that they cannot be recombined.
-This follows from the observation that the lengths of the two long paths trailing off of the region obtained by removing two adjacent tiles sum up $t + 1$, so they cannot be in the same $t$-omino.
-This forces them to partition up the rest of the region in a unique way. \end{proof}
+\begin{proof} The construction is tedious to specify formally, and it is easy to verify that it generalizes to any $n$ from seeing a sufficiently large example, so we will mostly rely on illustrations.
+For the square lattice, the construction for $n = 1$ is the 5-omino tiling pattern in the center of Figure \ref{figSpaceInvaders}.
+The Z-tiles in this tiling can be thought of as double spirals, where we start with a straight segment of length 3 and spiral inward on both sides by appending paths of length 1 to the sides in a symmetric way.
+For general $n$, we extend this double spiral pattern in the natural way: we start with a straight segment of length $2n + 1$ and append symmetric spirals with segments of length $2n - 1, 2n - 3, 2n - 5, \dots, 3, 1$.
+Figure \ref{figBigTorusTiling} shows the tiling for $n = 4$.
+Every pair of adjacent tiles touches in the exact same way, so it suffices to verify that they cannot be recombined.
+This follows from the observation that the lengths of the two long paths trailing off of the region obtained by removing two adjacent tiles sum to $t + 1$, so they cannot be in the same $t$-omino.
+This forces them to partition up the rest of the region in a unique way.
+Figure \ref{figBigTriangularTorusTiling} shows the tiling for the triangular lattice (also for $n = 4$).
+It is straightforward to see that both patterns extend to arbitrary $n$ by making the spirals longer. \end{proof}

+Finally, we note that the metagraph of 4-omino infinite grid tilings does not merely consist of isolated vertices, but also larger connected components.
+This is intriguing because it is the only known result of its kind for $t = 4$.